Weather may affect newspaper delivery

 From the publisher:

-The Enid News & Eagle distribution area may receive heavy snow and ice starting on Friday night and lasting through Monday.
-We are watching the weather forecasts carefully, and we are making plans for delivery of our Saturday, Sunday and Tuesday newspapers.
+Weather forecasts predict possible heavy snow Sunday for the Enid News & Eagle distribution area.

-Be prepared that the inclement weather and hazardous road conditions may delay the delivery of your newspaper.
-We apologize for any inconvenience, and we will deliver your newspaper as soon as we can.
+Be prepared that inclement weather and hazardous road conditions may delay the delivery of your newspaper on Sunday, depending on when the snow arrives in our area.
+We apologize for the inconvenience, and we will deliver your newspaper as soon as we can.

-Subscribers who don’t receive their papers can go to enidnews.com.
-All subscribers have full access to articles and PDF pages at enidnews.com.
-Need help with your digital subscription?
-Call (580) 548-8114 or 548-8152.
+Subscribers who don’t receive their newspaper and who have activated their online accounts can view articles and PDF pages at enidnews.com.

 We will post delivery updates on our Facebook page as they become available.
-We thank you for your patience, and we thank you for reading the Enid New & Eagle.
+Thank you for your patience, and thank you for reading the Enid News & Eagle.

 Commented